vitejs/vite/docs/guide/api-environment.md

 })
 ```

-This is important because we'd like to keep vite approachable and avoid exposing new concepts until they are needed.
+This is important because we'd like to keep Vite approachable and avoid exposing new concepts until they are needed.

 If the app is composed of several environments, then these environments can be configured explicitly with the `environments` config option.